 Action Ref Finding Associated Risk Priority Recommendation Management Comment Responsibility Timescale 01 The impact of spending reductions in the public sector is a key governance issue for the Fire Authority.
 Whilst the Authority has agreed to accept the Government's offer of a four-year funding settlement to 2019/20 their still remains a funding gap over the medium term.
 Alternative delivery options for services continue to be considered and implementation plans are being progressed.
 Implementation will be closely monitored to ensure that planned service changes and associated savings are realised.
 The Authority fails to balance its budget and service provision deteriorates as a result.
-High its implementation plans and monitor them in order to ensure that it's in year budget is balanced and service delivery maintained.
-The revised Medium-Term Financial Plan (MTFP) sets out a balanced budget for 2019/20 and a deficit of £460K in 2020/21 rising to £1.531M in 2022/23.
+High its implementation plans and monitor them in order to ensure that it's in year budget is balanced and service delivery maintained. in 2022/23.
 At the CFA planning day on 08 October 2018, members received an update on the emergency response review which included options for achieving further efficiency savings.
 Further work is currently being undertaken to develop savings options in line with the views expressed by members, the representative bodies and staff.
 Further discussion with members on savings options will take place at the next CFA planning day on 3 May 2019.
 At this stage providing the assumptions contained in the MTFP turn out to be accurate, we are reasonably confident that the savings being considered will be sufficient to balance the budget over the medium term.
-Director of Corporate Resources ONGOING 02 The assumptions made in the medium-term financial plan, particularly around savings, inflation, pay awards, employer pension contributions and potential liabilities, future Government grants and income from council tax and business rates whilst based on the best information available are subject to change from economic circumstances and public finances in general.
-This represents a potential risk to the Authority's The Authority fails to balance its budget over the medium to longer term and service provision deteriorates as a result.
-High The Authority should monitor, as intended, the assumptions made within its medium-term financial plan to ensure they accurately reflect the most up to date position known and enable corrective action to be taken The MTFP assumptions are monitored on an on-going basis and have been updated during the preparation of the 2019/20 budget Director of Corporate Resources ONGOING
+Director of Corporate Resources ONGOING 02 The assumptions made in the medium-term financial plan, particularly around savings, inflation, pay awards, employer pension contributions and potential liabilities, future Government grants and income from council tax and business rates whilst based on the best information available are subject to change from economic circumstances and public finances The Authority fails to balance its budget over the medium to longer term and service provision deteriorates as a result.
+High The Authority should monitor, as intended, the assumptions made within its medium-term financial plan to ensure they accurately reflect the most up to date position known and enable corrective action to be taken Director of Corporate Resources ONGOING